GursimarKSingh/GursimarKSingh/README.md

 - 💬 Ask me about Anything
 - 📫 How to reach me: 2004gursimar@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am planning to double major
+- ⚡ Fun fact: I am planning to double major in computer science and mathematics